MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

 ## Debug: Set and hit a breakpoint

-The Visual Studio debugger is a powerful tool that can step through your code.
-Debugging helps you find the exact point where there's a programming mistake, understand what corrections you need to make, and make temporary changes so you can continue running your app.
+The Visual Studio debugger is a powerful tool.
+With the debugger, you can step through your code to find the exact point where there's a programming mistake.
+Visual Studio debugging tools help you understand what corrections you need to make, and make temporary changes so you can continue running your app.

 1. In *Program.cs*, click in the gutter to the left of the following code line.
 You can also click in the line and select **F9**, or right-click the line and select **Breakpoint** > **Insert Breakpoint**.